 A. No. For example, there are capacity release transactions posted on Transwestern’s system that utilize index formulas as well.
 Additionally, natural gas is often bought and sold on an index price basis.

-but also the short term nature of alternate point capacity given the practical limitations due to priority restrictions)

 Q. Is your discussion of the reasons shippers agree to index-to-index negotiated rates supported by evidence from the shippers themselves?